-Students violating University policies with respect to alcohol will be disciplined in accordance with Brown University's Code of Student Conduct and a discipline may include the completion of an appropriate rehabilitation program.
+Students violating University policies with respect to alcohol will be disciplined in accordance with Brown University's Code of Student Conduct.

 A student who is in violation of Brown University's policies on alcohol, shall be subject to sanctions in accordance with Brown University policies and procedures.
-Disciplinary action involving alcohol violations by students may result in the imposition of a range of terms as specified in Brown University's Code of Student Conduct, up to and including expulsion.
+Disciplinary action involving alcohol violations by students may result in the imposition of a range of terms as specified in Brown University's Code of Student Conduct.
 Any disciplinary action imposed by the University may be in addition to any penalty imposed by an off-campus authority.
 Students are subject to prosecution under applicable local, state or federal laws.

-For Faculty, Staff, and Student Employees:
+For Faculty, Staff and Student Employees:

-Brown University employees (faculty, staff, and student employees) are expected to comply with all federal, state and local laws pertaining to alcohol.
+Brown University employees (faculty, staff and student employees) are expected to comply with all federal, state and local laws pertaining to alcohol.
 All Brown employees are prohibited from unlawful manufacture, distribution, possession or use of alcohol (except as is lawful, and permissible under Rhode Island Law and University policies), on the property of Brown University, or as part of any of its activities.